 Despite your academic feats in Nigerian medics school exams, you will need to prepare your life for the USMLE.
 It’s not something to take likely.
 You are competing with US and international medical Graduates, so the preparation needs to be intense.

-The average time of preparation for the Exams include:
+The average time of preparation for the Exams is about 3-5 months.

 Questions are Long and Require more Reasoning.